 Combining the Dummy Hand

-The maker may combine the dummy hand with his own, forming the best five-card hand out the 10 cards and discarding the remainder.
+The maker may combine the dummy hand with his own, forming the best five-card hand ou of the 10 cards and discarding the remainder.

-If the maker wants to go alone (see below), he does not use the dummy hand.
+If the maker wants to go alone, he does not use the dummy hand.

 Anyone may announce that they're going alone after trump is selected but before the first card is led.
 It's possible that two players, the maker and one of the defenders, will both choose to go alone on the same hand.